-Bosnia and Herzegovina: Southern Gas Interconnection project presentation26.
-October 2020. / SEE Energy News
+Bosnia and Herzegovina: Southern Gas Interconnection project presentation, SEE Energy News

 Southern Gas Interconnection project entails the construction of 180 kilometers long gas pipeline, 160 of which in Bosnia and Herzegovina (BiH) and is worth around 100 million euros.